ryan-mars/stochastic/website/docs/event-storming/how/day-0.md

 ---
 slug: /event-storming/how
-title: Day 0 - Setup
+title: Day 0 - Get Ready
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Setup
+# How to get ready for Event Storming

+## More content in progress...

 ## How Do I Facilitate Event Storming for my Project?